pullkitsan/mobsf-mcp-server/README.md

-#🛡️ MobSF MCP Tool
+# 🛡MobSF MCP Tool

 This is an MCP (Model Context Protocol) compatible tool that allows MobSF (Mobile Security Framework) to scan APK and IPA files directly via Claude, 5ire, or any MCP-capable client.

+# Prerequisites

+* MobSF should be installed on the system.
+* Download the [MCP typescript sdk](https://github.com/modelcontextprotocol/typescript-sdk) and rename the folder to sdk.

-#🚀 Features
+# 🚀 Features

-Supports APK and IPA file scanning
+- Supports APK and IPA file scanning

-Uses MobSF's REST API to:
+- Uses MobSF's REST API to:

-Upload files
+<pre>Upload files

 Trigger scans